axmolengine/axmol/README.md

 * Implement all .wav formats supported by ```openal-soft```, such as MS-ADPCM, ADPCM...
 * Use modern gl loader ```glad``` to instead glew
 * Add google angle renderer backend support
-* Set default C++ standard to 14
+* C++14 standard
-* Set min deploy target ios sdk to 9.0
+* IOS SDK 9.0 as minimal deployment
-* Use more fast pugixml instead tinyxml2
+* Use fast pugixml instead of tinyxml2
 * Using curl for transferring data with URL syntax
 * Use SAX parser for all plist file, remove apple platform spec for getValueMapFromFile stubs
 * Spine-3.8 support